w4bo/markdown/README.md

 ## Local installation ##

-To perform a local installation, place these files into your TeX directory structure.
+To perform a local installation, place these files along with the `Languages.json` file into your TeX directory structure.
 This is generally where the individual files should be placed:

  * `<TEXMF>/tex/luatex/markdown/markdown.lua`
+ * `<TEXMF>/tex/luatex/markdown/Language.json`
  * `<TEXMF>/tex/generic/markdown/markdown.tex`
  * `<TEXMF>/tex/latex/markdown/markdown.sty`
  * `<TEXMF>/tex/context/third/markdown/t-markdown.tex`